 Welcome to the University of Maryland’s School of Architecture, Planning and Preservation or, for short, MAPP!

 MAPP is one of the nation’s leading innovators in the study and transformation of the built environment in all its complex interactions with the natural environment and the worlds of culture, ethics, science, technology, politics and economics.
 At MAPP, we strive to make the world—and I mean this literally, not just metaphorically—from brick to building and from neighborhood to city and region.
 We strive to plan, design, develop and preserve better buildings, better landscapes and better communities.
-Our dedication to building strong communities begins by embracing diversity and inclusion within MAPP's own students, faculty and staff, reaffirming the school’s mission to promote social justice, culture value, resource conservation and economic opportunity.
+Our dedication to building strong communities begins by embracing diversity and inclusion within MAPP's own students, faculty and staff, reaffirming the school’s mission to promote social justice, cultural value, resource conservation and economic opportunity.

 The aspiration to make a better-built environment comes with a great responsibility.
 The world around us is undergoing enormous changes and facing serious challenges, such as rapid and uneven urbanization; environmental degradation; persistent poverty, security and public health risks; continuous political strife; and growing social inequality.
 Creating a quality built environment is one of the most powerful ways to address these pressing societal and environmental demands.
 We must design buildings that save energy; plan cities that are compact and walkable; preserve communities that respect diverse cultures; and execute projects that contribute to a prosperous, just and equitable economy.
 In other words, we can and we must create a material environment that is conducive to a more sustainable way of life.